Farama-Foundation/PettingZoo/docs/classic/uno.md

 ### Observation Space

-The observation is a dictionary which contains an `'obs'` element which is the usual RL observation described below, and an  `'action_mask'` which holds the legal moves, described in the Legal Actions Mask section.
+The observation is a dictionary which contains an `'observation'` element which is the usual RL observation described below, and an  `'action_mask'` which holds the legal moves, described in the Legal Actions Mask section.

 The main observation space has a shape of (7, 4, 15).
 Planes 0-2 represent the current player's hand, while planes 4-6 represent the opponent's hand.
 For these sets of planes, the first index indicates the number of copies of a card, the second index the color, and the last index the card number (including any special cards).
 Uno is played with 2 identical decks, so a player can have 0, 1, or 2 copies of a given card, which is why each player has 3 planes to represent their hand.